citp/privacy-policy-historical/e/eu/eur/eurostylelighting.com.md

 **Using a Promo Code**

-If you have a money off promotional code from us, simply enter the code number in the appropriate box in your shopping cart.
+If you have a money off coupon or promotional code from us, simply enter the code number in the appropriate box in your shopping cart.
 Your cart will automatically update with the proper discount.
-If you're having problems or experience an error when using a code just give us a call, we'll be happy to help you.
+If you're having problems or experience an error when using a coupon code just give us a call, we'll be happy to help you.

 back to top